 When a CMOS Checksum error

 occurs during system startup, it could mean that the system has been restored to default factory settings.
 The CMOS

-contains data related to BIOS and may have been reinitialized.
-It may also be possible to fix the problem by reinitialising BIOS

-.
-The problem could also occur due to the depletion of the CMOS battery
+contains data related to BIOS and may have been reinitialized, causing this error.
+The problem could also occur due to the depletion of the CMOS battery.

 Published by netty5

 Latest update on November 22, 2017 at 05:55 PM by owilson.